deficollective/defiscan/src/content/protocols/uniswap-v3-arbitrum.md

 Note that a `TransparentProxy` with the DAO as admin is used for the `NonFungibleTokenPositionDescriptor`, which is used for token descriptions.
 However, this does not impact user funds or otherwise materially change the expected performance of the protocol.

+Amendment
+During our analysis, we identified two unverified contracts, [NFTDescriptor](https://arbiscan.io/address/0x42B24A95702b9986e82d421cC3568932790A48Ec#code) and [NonfungibleTokenPositionDescriptor](https://arbiscan.io/address/0x91ae842A5Ffd8d12023116943e72A606179294f3), on Arbitrum.
+While these contracts remain unverified, if they match the deployed code on Ethereum mainnet, we can confirm the upgradability risk remains low.
+We strongly recommend that Uniswap verifies these contracts to ensure transparency and alignment with their security standards.

 > Upgradeabillity score: L